 The Garden State Track Club is a 501c3 non-profit organization that aims to serve all levels of runners in New Jersey.
 Our goal is to provide direction for runners of all levels and to foster the future of New Jersey running by providing support to underprivileged youth runners throughout the state.

-In 2010, Chuck Schneekloth returned to New Jersey after ten years on the West Coast.
+Chuck Schneekloth returned to New Jersey after ten years on the West Coast.
 After numerous years racing for West Valley TC (San Francisco) and Northwest AC (Portland), he looked for something similar in NJ.

 Realizing most local teams were geared toward masters runners, he called his former Rutgers teammate, Chris Tafelski.
 They agreed the state, known for its competitive running, needed a club geared toward a younger, faster demographic.

 After bringing in friends Steve Bonica, Alex Fowlie, Amy Porpora, and Cathy Stutzman for help, they settled on a name (Jersey Track Club was a close second), logo (team colors were almost green and yellow), mission statement, and set the first team run to be Sunday, October 3, 2010.
 With only nine people on the email thread, just three people showed up.

 In January of 2011, two major events happened.
 First, superstar Metuchen HS/Seton Hall sprinter Tyrone Ross emailed the club, asking to start up a sprint group; Schneekloth, his former high school teammate, agreed to coach it.
 Ross also introduced the club to his former Georgia Tech teammate Bryan Swarn, the CEO of Phenetix, who has consequently designed all GSTC gear from his labs in Atlanta.